California Set To Be First State To Ban Natural Gas Appliances Due To Toxicity

-A recent study found that even when turned off, natural gas stoves and ovens leak toxic gases like benzene, a tightly regulated and well-known carcinogen.
-Experts agree that there is no safe level of exposure to benzene — any exposure at all is harmful — yet 95% of the samples studied contained benzene.
+A recent study found that even when turned off, natural gas stoves and ovens leak toxic gases such as benzene, a well-known carcinogen.
+Experts agree that there is no safe level of exposure to benzene — any exposure at all is harmful — yet 95% of the natural gas samples examined in the study contained benzene.

 Another dangerous gas, nitrogen dioxide, is also dispersed in large quantities by gas-powered appliances.
 Nitrogen dioxide is hazardous for people with pre-existing respiratory conditions and is thought to contribute to the development of childhood asthma.